k4ngroo/cryptonite_taskphase_anant/PracticingPiping.md

 changed stderr to stdout using >& operator and grepped it using |
 Used the resources provided in the dojo to do extra reading on the operator

+### Duplicating piped data with tee
+Took me an ungodly amount of time
+Piped the data using tee to a different file catted the file to get the secret arguement ran the /challenge/pwn with the secret arguement to get the key pwn.college{MVXcgzIsIlL2bCV5OnLduzi7mSm.dFjM5QDL3AjN0czW}